-For further information about the symptoms, possible complications and treatment of STIs, visit the the NHS website.
+For further information about the symptoms, possible complications and treatment of STIs, visit the NHS website.

 New Croft Centre is a sexual health centre in Newcastle City Centre.
-It provides a wide range of contraception and testing for sexually transmitted infections as well as other sexual health services.
+It provides a wide range of contraception services and testing and treatment for sexually transmitted infections, as well as other sexual health services.
 They offer both walk-in clinics and booked appointments.